Nougat de Montélimar Sampling - Review on assorted French flavours (Coffee, Pistachio, Orange, Raspberry, Lemon and Cranberry)

 Just as a contrast, I tried the Taiwanese nougats of plain and similar flavours (coffee and cranberry) just to compare... and it was a world of a difference!
 (I had an earlier post on the black sesame flavour from the same brand.)

-Even just by looking at them, you get the feeling that they're more natural... kinda because they aren't perfect cuboids I suppose.
+Even just by looking at them, you get the feeling that they're more natural... kind of because they aren't perfect cuboids I suppose.
 But this is a subjective preference - Montélimar nougats are known for their fluffy texture due to the egg whites.
 These are more chewy.

 The ingredients list featured pure dairy ingredients... butter oil, milk and honey I think.
 No vegetable oil for sure.